Saturday, September 27, 2025

 2. Relatively simple in use.

 I'll use this NA's Pro and Con assessment of an anti-roll tank in analyzing my ARB.
 I've already passed the first hurdle (Con #1, i.e., "space requirements are very difficult for small pleasure vessels say below 60 feet)."
 I'm 30 feet LOA and space isn't an issue.
 The "space" issue is simply one of personal preference.
-Which would you rather have on your flying bridge, a freezer, two kayaks, or a roll attenuation system.* As we will see, a roll attenuation system can be by far the cheapest to install, maintain, and operate.
+Which would you rather have on your flying bridge, 1) a freezer, two kayaks, and a propane wiener roaster, or 2) a roll attenuation system.* As we will see, a roll attenuation system can be by far the cheapest to install, maintain, and operate.

 Con #3 ("very unlikely as a retro-fit") also hasn't been a problem.
 I guess it depends on if one is willing to sacrifice some space for comfort, so this is simply a version of Con #1.
 I don't know of a roll attenuation system that does not require any space, so this isn't really a Con for an anti-roll tank, it is a Con for every system.
 In fact, I can't think of any roll attenuation systems that require less space than an ARB.
 I'm not sure why this is included as a Con only for this particular system.